Maycon1993/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## What's included in Surface driver and firmware updates

 Windows Installer .msi files contain all the required cumulative driver and firmware updates for Surface devices.
-Update packages may include some or all of the following components:
+Update packages might include some or all of the following components:

 - Wi-Fi and LTE
 - Video